-If an animal is found wandering around on the street, the microchip can be scanned, and the owner contacted, to let them know their pet has been found.
+If an animal is found wandering around on the street, the microchip can be scanned and the owner can be contacted to let them know their pet has been found.

 Microchipping your pet is the best way to increase the chances of finding your pet should they ever get lost.
 A microchip is tiny – no bigger than a grain of rice – but it can’t be understated how important they are.
-If your pet gets lost and they aren’t microchipped, the chances of you being reunited with them are significantly lower.
+If your pet gets lost and they aren’t microchipped, the chance of being reunited with them is significantly lower.

 Each microchip is unique and has a number that can be scanned using a microchip scanner at a vet, animal shelter or council.

 In South Australia, that number is kept by Dogs and Cats Online (DACO).
 Pet owners must register their pet with DACO and record their contact details to ensure that they can be contacted in the event that someone finds their pet.

 Pet owners must also be vigilant in keeping these details up to date to ensure they can be contacted as quickly as possible.

 Only vets and authorised microchip implanters can implant a microchip.

 You can get your pet microchipped at any vet; all you need to do is book an appointment.
 You can visit our handy Find a Vet page on our website to find a vet near you.

 Alternatively, many councils run cheap microchipping events during the year in partnership with ChipBlitz.